Tropical Storm Edouard (2008): Texas

 Rainfall from Edouard peaked at 6.48 in at Baytown, Texas, near Houston.
 In central Texas, a burst of thunderstorm activity near the storm's center produced 6.11 in of rain near Hamilton, Texas; as a result, part of Texas State Highway 36 was closed due to flooding.
 Elsewhere, 3 to 5 in of precipitation was reported.
 The heavy rainfall was expected to help relieve persistent drought conditions in some locations.
 Winds gusted to over 50 mph, peaking at over 70 mph.
 Furthermore, a wind gust of 71 mph was reported at Texas Point.
 Due to the high winds, falling trees and power lines left at least 300,000 customers in Southeastern Texas without electricity, most of them in Jefferson County.
 Hundreds of homes also suffered damage.

 Storm surge ranged between 2 and 5 feet (0.60-1.5 m) along the coast.
 In addition, high surf battered the shore.
 Minor storm surge flooding along portions of the Bolivar Peninsula caused $95,000 in damage.
 The coastal flooding forced the closure of and caused $5,000 in damage to Interstate 10 in Chambers County.
 Near Baytown, water flooded a few garages.
 Additionally, at least 27 homes in Gilchrist flooded.
 Two mobile homes and fifteen single-family homes had 6 in of water; as much as 18 in of water was reported in ten other single-family houses.
 At the McFaddin and Texas Point National Wildlife Refuges, losses in the park totaled to $100,000.
-Overall, effects from Tropical Storm Edouard in the state of Texas resulted in approximately $200,000 in damage.
+Overall, effects from Tropical Storm Edouard in the state of Texas resulted in approximately $450,000 in damage.

+Other States

+Remnant moisture from Edouard generated severe thunderstorms over New Mexico.
+Several roads and buildings were flooded.
+One person was rescued.
+Damage statewide totaled to US$300,000.